How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 ◊ The outcome of a purulent wound is its healing by secondary intention with the formation of a scar.

-● Acute ulcers are most often in the gastrointestinal tract, less often on the surface of the body.
+● Acute ulcers most often occur in the gastrointestinal tract, less often on the surface of the body.
 By origin, primary, secondary and symptomatic acute ulcers are distinguished.

-◊ Primary acute ulcers occur on the surface of the body, in the esophagus or stomach with direct action on the skin or mucous membrane of damaging factors (acids, alkalis, thermal exposure, microorganisms).
-Sometimes primary acute ulcers are a consequence of dermatitis (erysipelas, contact dermatitis, etc.).
-Purulent-necrotic tissue changes are characteristic, and the predominance of one or another component depends on the etiological factor.
-The healing of such ulcers usually leaves scars.
+◊ Primary acute ulcers occur on the surface of the body, in the esophagus or stomach with direct action on the skin or mucous membrane of damaging factors (acids, alkalis, thermal effects, microorganisms).
+Sometimes primary acute ulcers are a consequence of dermatitis (erysipelas, contact dermatitis etc.).
+Purulent-necrotic changes in tissue are characteristic, and the predominance of one or another component depends on etiological factor.
+Healing of such ulcers usually leaves scars.

 ◊ Secondary acute ulcers occur with extensive burns of the body, ischemia of the gastrointestinal tract, etc.

-◊ Symptomatic acute ulcers occur with stress, endocrinopathies, medication, neuro-reflex, trophic, vascular, specific.
+◊ Symptomatic acute ulcers can be caused by stress, endocrinopathies, medicinal, neuro-reflex, trophic, vascular, specific.

-The morphology of secondary and symptomatic acute ulcers is largely similar.
+Morphology of secondary and symptomatic acute ulcers similar in many ways.
 Their localization is mainly the stomach and duodenum.
-Often there are several such ulcers.
-Their size is initially small, but multiple ulcers tend to merge.
-At the bottom of the ulcer - necrotic detritus impregnated with fibrin and covered with mucus.
-In the submucosal layer expressed neutrophilic, sometimes eosinophilic infiltration.
+It is not uncommon for several of these ulcers to occur.
+Their sizes are small at first, but multiple ulcers tend to merge.
+At the bottom of the ulcer there is necrotic detritus, saturated with fibrin and covered with mucus.
+In the submucosal layer, neutrophilic and sometimes eosinophilic infiltration is pronounced.
 Steroid ulcers are characterized by a mild inflammatory reaction around the ulcer and intense sclerosis.

-◊ Complications of acute ulcers: vessel erosion and gastrointestinal bleeding, with steroid ulcers, sometimes perforation of the organ wall.
+◊ Complications of acute ulcers: vascular erosion and gastrointestinal bleeding, with steroid ulcers, sometimes perforation of the organ wall.

 ◊ The outcome of uncomplicated secondary acute ulcers is usually tissue healing.